umitkablan/logavim/README.md

 Shrinking Long Lines
 --------------------
 If you want to shrink long lines you could add `'shrink_maxlen'` attribute to the scheme dictionary.
 This will crop long lines and append `...` to the end as a marker.
-The global configuration `g:logavim_shrink_maxlen [= default 0]` could be defined to avoid repetition of the same value in user definitions.
+The global configuration `g:logavim_shrink_maxlen [default undefined]` could be defined to avoid repetition of the same value in user definitions.
+If none is defined then buffer column size will be used to fill up all line by default.

 Showing Original Line On Command Lane
 -------------------------------------